PantherLAB/PantherDashboard/docs/Readme.md

   - API Tester: Opens the Selected Module's API Tester
   - Module Data--cluster.ctl: Opens Module's Data Typedef
   - Main.vi Block Diagram: Opens Module's Main.vi Block Diagram
-  - Main.vi Front Panel: Opens Module's Main.vi Front Panel
+  - Main.vi Front Panel: Opens the Module's Main.vi Front Panel

 ![Module Menus 02](https://raw.githubusercontent.com/PantherLAB/PantherDashboard/refs/heads/main/docs/assets/UIS/ModulesMenus02.png)

-- **Where is this module being Launched?**: Panther dashboard will search for *Module Name*.lvlib:Start Module.vi callers, including the Module’s API Tester, and it will display all the results in a list where you can double click each of the callers to navigate to the exact call location
+- **Where is this module being Launched?**: Panther dashboard will search for *Module Name*.lvlib:Start Module.vi callers, including the Module’s API Tester, and it will display all the results in a list where you can double-click each of the callers to navigate to the exact call location

-- **Where is this module being Stopped?**: Panther dashboard will search for *Module Name*.lvlib:Stop Module.vi callers, including the Module’s API Tester, and it will display all the results where you can double click each of the callers to navigate to the exact call location.
+- **Where is this module being Stopped?**: Panther dashboard will search for *Module Name*.lvlib:Stop Module.vi callers, including the Module’s API Tester, and it will display all the results, where you can double-click each of the callers to navigate to the exact call location.

-- **Refresh Module**: Use this to refresh the DQMH Module, this will be needed if you start working in your DQMH project without having Panther Dashboard opened, if you have Panther Dashboard opened there is no need to refresh.
+- **Refresh Module**: Use this to refresh the DQMH Module; this will be needed if you start working on your DQMH project without having Panther Dashboard open.
+If you have Panther Dashboard open, there is no need to refresh.

-- **Find Coder registered to this module’s broadcasts**: Panther dashboard will search for *Module Name*.lvlib:Obtain Broadcast Events for registration.vi callers including the Module’s API Tester and it will display all the results where you can double click each of the callers to navigate to the exact call location.
+- **Find Coder registered to this module’s broadcasts**: Panther dashboard will search for *Module Name*.lvlib:Obtain Broadcast Events for registration.vi callers, including the Module’s API Tester, and it will display all the results, where you can double click each of the callers to navigate to the exact call location.

-- **Edit Module Name Constant**: Panther dashboard will search for *Module Name*.lvlib:Module Name--constant.vi block diagram string constant value and it will display the current Module’s name, you can change the name to help debugging, improving status, and error messages, etc.
+- **Edit Module Name Constant**: Panther dashboard will search for *Module Name*.lvlib:Module Name--constant.vi block diagram string constant value, and it will display the current Module’s name; you can change the name to help debugging, improving status, and error messages, etc.

 ![Edit Modules Name](https://raw.githubusercontent.com/PantherLAB/PantherDashboard/refs/heads/main/docs/assets/UIS/EditModuleNameConstant.png)

-- **Edit Module Timeout Constant**: Panther dashboard will search for *Module Name*.lvlib:Module Timeout--constant.vi block diagram numeric constant value, this value is used to populate a dialog where you can change the Module timeout, by default DQMH Framework uses 5000ms
+- **Edit Module Timeout Constant**: Panther dashboard will search for *Module Name*.lvlib:Module Timeout--constant.vi block diagram numeric constant value.
+This value is used to populate a dialog where you can change the Module timeout, by default, DQMH Framework uses 5000ms

 ![Edit Modules Name](https://raw.githubusercontent.com/PantherLAB/PantherDashboard/refs/heads/main/docs/assets/UIS/EditModuleTimeoutConstant.png)

 ⚠️ **Note**: Exercise caution when reducing the timeout excessively, as it could lead to premature timeouts and disrupt your application’s functionality.
-- **Restore Timeout to default (5000ms)**:  Panther dashboard will search for *Module Name*.lvlib:Module Timeout--constant.vi block diagram numeric constant value and will overwrite the value with 5000, this is the framework default.
+- **Restore Timeout to default (5000ms)**:  Panther dashboard will search for *Module Name*.lvlib:Module Timeout--constant.vi block diagram numeric constant value and will overwrite the value with 5000, which is the framework default.

-- **Create Custom – error.vi**: Panther Dashboard will scan all the –error.vis files located in the module library folder, it will read all the Error Codes and their descriptions from the block diagram to help avoid duplicate codes, place the error name, do not add the –error.vi postfix, set the Error Code, it will need to be under the LabVIEW custom error code ranges (2), write an error Description, place any controls in the Error Arguments Window and click the “Continue” Button
+- **Create Custom – error.vi**: Panther Dashboard will scan all the –error.vis files located in the module library folder: it will read all the Error Codes and their descriptions from the block diagram to help avoid duplicate codes, place the error name, do not add the –error.vi postfix, set the Error Code, it will need to be under the LabVIEW custom error code ranges (2), write an error Description, place any controls in the Error Arguments Window, and click the “Continue” Button

-  *TIP*: Double Click to open the error vi.
+  *TIP*: Double-click to open the error vi.

 ![Create Custom error vi](https://raw.githubusercontent.com/PantherLAB/PantherDashboard/refs/heads/main/docs/assets/UIS/CustomErrors.png)

-- **Create Custom – constant.vi**: Panther Dashboard will scan all the –constant.vis files located on the module library folder, it will read all the constant values from the block diagram, place the constant name, do not add the –constant.vi postfix, place any controls/Indicators in the Constant Arguments Window and click the “Continue” Button, make sure to set the values on the Argument window before clicking the “Continue” Button, Panther Dashboard will use those values to set the constants and create the –constant.vi.
+- **Create Custom – constant.vi**: Panther Dashboard will scan all the –constant.vis files located in the module library folder, it will read all the constant values from the block diagram, place the constant name, and do not add the –constant.vi postfix, place any controls/Indicators in the Constant Arguments Window and click the “Continue” Button.
+Make sure to set the values on the Argument window before clicking the “Continue” Button.
+Panther Dashboard will use those values to set the constants and create the –constant.vi.

 ![Create Custom Constant vi](https://raw.githubusercontent.com/PantherLAB/PantherDashboard/refs/heads/main/docs/assets/UIS/ConstantVI.png)